microsoft/mssql-docker/README.md

 For any issues, please file under this GitHub project on the [Issues section](https://github.com/Microsoft/mssql-docker/issues).

 ## Troubleshooting & Frequently Asked Questions

 - "Unknown blob" error code: You are probably trying to run the Windows Containers-based Docker image on a Linux-based Docker Engine.
 If you want to continue running the Windows Container-based image, we recommend reading the following community article: [Run Linux and Windows Containers on Windows 10](https://stefanscherer.github.io/run-linux-and-windows-containers-on-windows-10/).

+- When using the Windows Docker CLI you must use double quotes instead of single ticks for the environment variables, else the mssql-server-linux image won't find the `ACCEPT_EULA` or `SA_PASSWORD` variables which are required to start the container.

 ## License